 During the period of construction, church services were held at the Singac Public School (July and August 1952) and the Singac Firehouse (September 1952 - April 1953).
 The first service in the new church was conducted in the basement on April 2, 1953.
 On November 8, 1953, Metropolitan Leonty gave his blessing for the new church edifice.

-On October 3, 1954, with the blessing of His Eminence Leonty, Metropolitan of the Russian Orthodox Church in North America, His Grace Benjamin, Archbishop of Pittsburgh and West Virginia celebrated the dedication of the new St John's Church.
+On October 3, 1954, with the blessing of His Eminence Leonty, His Grace Benjamin, Archbishop of Pittsburgh and West Virginia celebrated the dedication of the new Saint John's Church.

 Having met the outstanding mortgage on the church, a banquet for the burning of the mortgage was held on June 6, 1956.

-In December, 1957, the church entered into a contract with the Matthews Millwork Company of Luzerne, PA., to construct a new iconostasis for the church at a cost of $9,500.00 and for it to be completed by April 10, 1958.
+In December 1957, the church entered into a contract with the Matthews Millwork Company of Luzerne, PA, to construct a new iconostasis for the church at a cost of $9,500 and for it to be completed by April 10, 1958.
 The contract was signed by the then parish president John Sardinsky, Jr., and the rector, Fr Peter Karel.
-The iconostasis is still in use in the church and in March 2014 restoration work began on it.
+The iconostasis is still in use in the church and was renovated in March 2014.

-A solid oak iconostasis, the Altar and the table of Oblation with ornate carvings were purchased to replaces the plywood panel temporary pieces, and the interior of the church was renovated in the late summer of 1958.
-On October 5, 1958 His Grace Dimitry, Archbishop of Hartford and New England, celebrated the dedication of the renovated church in concelebration with the Rector, Fr Peter Karel, and visiting clergy of the New Jersey Deanery.
+A solid oak iconostasis, the altar table and the table of oblation with ornate carvings were purchased to replace the plywood panel temporary pieces, and the interior of the church was renovated in the late summer of 1958.
+On October 5, 1958, His Grace Dimitry, Archbishop of Hartford and New England, celebrated the dedication of the renovated church in concelebration with the Rector, Fr Peter Karel, and visiting clergy of the New Jersey Deanery.

-In the summer of 1962, the parish purchased a parcel of property 100 X 125 feet, situated directly to the back of the sanctuary of the church, from our parishioner Mrs Amelia Kobelka.
-The house on the property provided living quarters for the Choirmaster and classrooms for the Church School Program.
-Another parcel of property of 2.25 acres was purchased from our parishioners, Mr & Mrs Walter Kusha and Mr & Mrs John Rock.
+In summer of 1962, the parish purchased a parcel of property directly to the back of the sanctuary of the church, from our parishioner Mrs Amelia Kobelka.
+The house on the property provided living quarters for the choir director and classrooms for the Church School Program.
+Another parcel of property was purchased from our parishioners, Mr & Mrs Walter Kusha and Mr & Mrs John Rock.
 It is used as a picnic, recreation, and parking area for our church functions.

-For many years commentary centered on the need for a good rectory and a youth center for St John's Parish.
-It was evident that a rectory was needed, as well as classrooms for the Sunday School program, a meeting place for our parish organizations, and a center where we could meet and get to know each other better.
+For many years commentary centered on the need for a good rectory and a youth center for Saint John's Parish.
+It was evident that a rectory was needed, as well as classrooms for the Sunday School program, a meeting place for our parish organizations, and a center where we could meet for fellowship.

-Within weeks the Church Committee found itself receptive to the proposed building plans set forth by the Master Planning Board.
+Within weeks, the Church Committee found itself receptive to the proposed building plans set forth by the Master Planning Board.
 The Board was directed to present their findings, plans, and estimated costs at a special parish meeting called by the Church Committee for April 7, 1968.
 The Church Committee also approved that presentation drawings be made by the architectural firm of Valk and Keown for this special parish meeting.
 At the meeting, a lengthy discussion ensued.
-In the deliberation, the subjects included topics for a new rectory, a house for the choirmaster-psaltis, Sunday School classes, auditorium, kitchen, and meeting rooms and other incidentals.
-Because of the difficulties in obtaining a full-time choirmaster-psaltis and the additional cost involved in planning a residence for one, it was resolved that the building program included only a new rectory and education-recreation center.
-The meeting participants approved the tentative plans, specifications and the estimated construction costs for the two edifices.
-At the subsequent special parish meeting on May 26, 1968, it was reported that the estimated costs would be approximately $285,000 - $35,000 for the rectory and $250,000 for the center.
+In the deliberation, the subjects included topics for a new rectory, a house for the choirmaster-reader, Sunday School classes, auditorium, kitchen, and meeting rooms and others.
+Because of the difficulties in obtaining a full-time choirmaster-reader and the additional cost involved in planning a residence for one, it was resolved that the building program included only a new rectory and education-recreation center.
+The meeting participants approved the tentative plans, specifications and the estimated construction costs for the two buildings.
+At the subsequent special parish meeting on May 26, 1968, it was reported that the estimated costs would be approximately $285,000-$350,000 for the rectory and $250,000 for the center.

 The firm of Schleifer Bros. of Hanover, NJ, was awarded the contract for demolition of the "green house" on Tolstoi Place, and erection of the education-recreation center.
 Demolition of the "green house" occurred on June 3, 1969, and construction of the new center began on June 10, 1969.
 The center was completed on April 17, 1970.